makersacademy/chitter-challenge/README-2.md

 As a maker
 So that I can see what others are saying
 I want to see all peeps in reverse chronological order

+As a Maker
+So that I can better appreciate the context of a peep
+I want to see the time at which it was made

 ## Domain modelling